 The low season (January–March and November) is best for budget travelers

-Bali’s low season coincides with the rainiest months of the year, and this can be an unpredictable time for outdoor activities.
-The crowds have decamped back home, and the island is returning to a more relaxed vibe, but there's still decent surf on the east coast at such legendary locations as Padang Padang, and the weather is still warm.
-Accommodation prices fall considerably, which is great news for budget travelers.
+Bali’s low season coincides with its rainy season, and this can be an unpredictable time for outdoor activities.
+The rain tends to scare most crowds back home, and the island has a more relaxed vibe.
+But if you’re hoping to catch good waves, there's still decent surf on the east coast at legendary locations such as Padang Padang, and the weather is still warm.

 Understanding the Balinese calendar